hannesdatta/course-odcm/content/docs/course/syllabus.md

 ## Instructor

 This course is instructed by [dr. Hannes Datta](https://tiu.nu/datta), Associate Professor at the Marketing Department of Tilburg University.

-Find out more about Hannes at [his personal website](https://hannesdatta.com).
-Hannes is also active on [LinkedIn](https://www.linkedin.com/in/hannes-datta/) (please add!), [YouTube](https://youtube.com/c/hannesdatta), and [GitHub](https://github.com/hannesdatta).
+Find out more about Hannes at [his website](https://hannesdatta.com).
+Hannes is also active on [LinkedIn](https://www.linkedin.com/in/hannes-datta/), [YouTube](https://youtube.com/c/hannesdatta), and [GitHub](https://github.com/hannesdatta).

 ## Course description